 The Employee Assistance Program (EAP) offers assessments, problem-solving counseling and referrals to resources or treatment providers.
 This service is offered at no cost to employees.
 Services provided by the EAP are strictly confidential.

-Employees may be granted up to three days of paid leave to attend the funeral and related memorial services of immediate family members.
+Employees may be granted up to five days of paid leave to attend the funeral and related memorial services of immediate family members.

 Military Reserve Leave of Absence